Frequently Asked Questions

 Read our detailed post on the subject of Secure whitelabel domains ».

-For technical details on the convention your templates must respect in order to integrate nicely into the DjaoApp reverse proxy, read the creating theme documentation ».
+For technical details on the convention your templates must respect in order to integrate nicely into the DjaoApp reverse proxy, read the the default theme structure ».

 DjaoApp implements accounts & billing workflows which are most common in Software-as-a-Service product (ex: Checkout workflow) in such a way that the complexity can be introduced gradually as your business evlove.